SalomePlatform/hexablock/doc/tui_cylgrid.rst

 Make cylindrical grids
 ======================

-To add a cylindrical grid, the following data are required:
+To add a regular cylindrical grid, the following data are required:

 - the coordinates (vertex) of the cylinder base center: *pt*
 - the vectors defining the axis and the direction of the cylinder: *vex, vez*